 The Salvation Army Christmas Appeal

 We are very fortunate to have various members of the community who give their time to help with school activities.
-Parents, neighbours and local villagers come to school regularly to hear children reading, assist in running the Cookery Club and Gardening Club, or accompanying the children on school visits.
+Parents, neighbours and local villagers come to school regularly to hear children read and accompanying them on school visits.

 Quenington Sculpture Show